 No variance; all identified special biologically significant sites will have management strategies developed with the Province

-In 2016, all sites of biological significance identified had implementation strategies implemented in consultation with the Province and according to the Operating Ground Rules.
+Table 11 lists all sites that were identified during layout in the 2017 timber year.
+All sites of biological significance identified had management strategies implemented in consultation with the Province and according to the OGRs.